 In rare circumstances, the banks will ask the co-op to agree to a modified version of the Aztech agreement.
 In that event, the co-op’s lawyer may agree to minor changes, but the lawyer probably won’t agree to eliminate any provision that protects the co-op should it forget to notify the bank/lender of a shareholder’s default.

-Aztech recognition agreements are typically one of the last items needed to complete your co-op application and sent towards the end of your loan underwiring process.
-Even though it’s 2020, Aztech agreements need original copies.
-So, your lender will mail you three originals of the form for you to fill out.
-The bank will have already signed the agreement.
-After you sign the agreement, you will submit the form with your co-op application.
+Aztech recognition agreements are typically one of the last items needed to complete your co-op application and sent towards the end of your loan underwriting process.
+Even though it’s 2022, Aztech agreements need original copies.
+Your lender will provide you with three originals of the Aztech Recognition Agreement for you to fill out.
+The bank will have already signed them, so after you sign and complete them, you will submit the forms with your co-op application to the board.
 Thereafter, a member of the co-op board will sign the agreement.